AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 These vulnerabilities will affect your company drastically if found by an aggressor as it allows direct access to sensitive information.
 The impacts of this if exploited by a malicious actor will severely affect your company:
     - Financially
     - Reputationally
-    - And hold further legal consequences to you as a key stake holder & the company as a whole (i.e. prosecution by a court of law with fines & potential imprisonment)
+    - And hold further legal consequences to you as a key stakeholder & the company as a whole (i.e. prosecution by a court of law with fines & potential imprisonment)

 It is crucial that security is met at every aspect of the software development life-cycles to prevent issues like this from happening in the future.
 These current vulnerabilities can be mitigated by preventing the ability of external users from being able to post to your website or set up restrictions on what can be posted.